fabrilallo/trivia-games/README.md

       ]
     }
 ```
+Every quiz must have at least one question and each question must have 4 answers.
 Although there may be only one correct answer, every answer has an `isCorrect` field, in order to support future multiple choice questions.

 ### Built With